-2 CoSpace Grand Prix Description
+2 CoSpace Grand Prix FisrtSteps Description

-In the CoSpace Grand Prix Challenge, students need to make a robot, code a robot, and finally take part in the Grand Prix challenge in CoSpace.
+In the CoSpace Grand Prix FisrtSteps Challenge, students need to make a robot, code a robot, and finally take part in the CoSpace Grand Prix FisrtSteps challenge.

 2.1 Make a Robot

 2.1.1 Teams are required to assemble a real robot using the standard robot maker kit.
 Teams may need to design and make additional accessories to accomplish the mission.